RasmusEdgar/dintwm/README.md

 ## Changelog

-* v1.1 - WIP
+* v1.1
   - Make window handling proper by not manipulating bits in windows not owned by dintwm
       - Keep track of windows in ptr indexed LUT instead
   - Fix memory leak in commodity code
+  - Store options in heap allocated structs
   - Remove ketopt dependency
   - Cleanup of code
   - Major refactor getting rid of most globals
-      - Putting functions in properly named translation units
+      - Putting functions in distinct translation units

-* v1.0-rc1
-  - Interim release candidate

 * v0.6
   - Fixed bug launching Dintwm from workbench introduced in v0.5